 Use CUDA memory spaces, such as global, shared, constant, and local, to optimize data transfers and memory accesses.

-Use CUDA execution model to control the threads, blocks, and grids that define the parallelism.
+Use the CUDA execution model to control the threads, blocks, and grids that define the parallelism.

 Debug and test CUDA programs using tools such as CUDA-GDB, CUDA-MEMCHECK, and NVIDIA Nsight.